TravelTripperWeb-Sites/sample-website/README.md

 The reference to title's value will use current language, so EN and RU pages will have translated titles accordingly.

 ## Permalinks
-By default output file name is not changed when page is generated.
-Programmers and CMS's users can modify output URLs using `permalink` property in Front Matter section.
-This propery allows to rename a page's URL in different locales.
-For example, add localized permalink to `index.html`:
+By default, the output file name is not changed when page is generated.
+Programmers and CMS users can modify output URLs using `permalink` property in Front Matter section.
+This propery allows you to rename a page's URL in different locales.
+For example, add a localized permalink to `index.html`:
 ```
 ...
 permalink_localized: